 For decades now the coffee industry has been built on a system of risk and responsibility aversion and disconnection.
 I’m not even talking about all of the practices that go on at origin.
 We believe that the greatest way we can add value to our customers’ (you the Roasters) businesses is by aggressively accepting the risk and responsibility that others shy away from.

 Direct Trade (whatever that means) is becoming more and more popular.
-I wanted to find a way to open it up to every roaster.
+I wanted to find a way to open it up to every Roaster, big and small, to create vertically integrated supply chains between Farmers and Roasters throughout the world.
 That was a complex problem.
-We found a way to make it work.
-It doesn't matter if you want 100 boxes, 100 bags, or 1 bag.
-We can connect you with the farmers and contract the coffee for you.
-We even warehouse your coffee free for 6 months - because it doesn't make any sense to contract 100 bags of your favorite coffee for next year if you've got no where to store it.
+We have found ways to make it work.
+It doesn't matter if you want 1000 containers, 1000 bags, or 10 bags.
+We can connect you with the Farmers and buy the coffee for you.
+In fact, we can manage every last detail from the financing to the export/import down to local-to-you storage and final delivery when you need it.

 We believe that the coffee industry needs to be turned upside down.
 The wheel needs to be reinvented!
 I can’t really explain why I feel like I need to be involved in orchestrating the changes, but I do feel a need.
 It’s like a passion that has grown into more of a calling.
 A life’s purpose if you will.